Natural Health Enterprises since 1975

 Magnesium is stored primarily in the bowel, nerves and ligaments.

-Good natural food magnesium sources include: chlorophyll (green pigment in vegetables and plant foods), nuts, whole grains, unpolished "brown" rice, and wheat germ.
+Good natural food magnesium sources include: chlorophyll (green pigment in vegetables and plant foods), nuts, whole grains, unpolished "brown" rice, and most edible seeds, such as flax seed.

 Indications of a Magnesium Deficiency